YukunJ/Teach-Myself-CPP/README.md

 I learned traditional C++98 a few years ago and didn't quite work on this programming language recently.
 In order to better prepare myself for workplace once I graduate from school, I will teach myself modern C++ in leisure time and update notes here.
 Hopefully, this notes could also help other people wishing to get onboard with modern C++.

 Aside from book reading notes, mostly I will be borrowing good resources from all over the repos on github, and re-implement them for deepening understanding.
-Sources are pointed out in each on.
+Sources are pointed out in each one.

 I finished reading on